jomority/my-arch-install/content/basic.md

 ```

 What is the difference to the [essential packages](#install-essential-packages)?
-I'm not completely sure, but there two distinctions:
+I'm not completely sure, but there are two distinctions:

 - There are some AUR packages in the *useful packages*
 - I wouldn't miss most of the *useful packages* on a server